 Capabilities has Skills and Certifications tabs.
 Skills track person, topic or area, experience level, and interest.
 Certifications track person, issuer, certification, issue date, and expiry date.

 Search by person, topic, or certification and filter by topic, level, interest, or issuer.
 Users with modify permission can add, edit, and delete skills or certifications; view-only users can use it as a staffing reference.
-Own-scoped Capabilities limits the Skills tab to the linked person record.
+Own-scoped Capabilities limits both the Skills and Certifications tabs to the linked person record.

 Manage is the operational data workspace.
 It contains People, Projects, Access, Events, Holidays, Leaves, and Change Log tabs.
 It powers the planning views, filters, permissions, and audit trail.

-People records include name, email, team, person role, city, country, color, and active status.
+People records include name, email, team, person role, line manager, city, country, color, and active status.
+The line manager can be used as an approver for that person under Settings > Approvals.
 Active people appear in planning by default, while inactive people can be included with filters for historical or future review.
 A person record can also be linked to a user account so Own-scoped permissions know which records belong to that user.

 Projects include name, code, category, type, color, start and end dates, director, team manager, and active status.
 These fields drive grid display, Overview timing, grouping, filtering, dashboard analytics, and default color rules.